logo

 The word "Module" can mean different things in Linux.

-Linux Kernel Modules (LKM)
+Loadable Kernel Modules (LKM)

-A Linux kernel module is a piece of compiled binary code that is inserted directly into the Linux kernel, running at ring 0, the lowest and least protected ring of execution in the x86–64 processor.
+A kernel module is a piece of compiled binary code that is inserted directly into the Linux kernel, running at ring 0, the lowest and least protected ring of execution in the x86–64 processor.

 • kernel module suffix: .ko (Kernel Object).